scotthorsfall/Tips/README.md

 ## User Stories

 The following **required** functionality is complete:
-[ * ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+DONE - User can enter a bill amount, choose a tip percentage, and see the tip and total values.

 The following **optional** features are implemented:
-[ * ] Making sure the keyboard is always visible and the bill amount is always the first responder.
+Opens when app launches - Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
-Just launch the app and start typing. - I think this is working
+Just launch the app and start typing.

 The following **additional** features are implemented:
 - Nothing yet, hoping to add tip splitting this weekend!